dev4hk/event-driven-order-management/README.md

 The Saga pattern is used to manage transactions that span across multiple microservices.
 The `OrderSaga` in the `order-service` is a prime example of this.
 It coordinates the complex process of an order, ensuring that if one step fails, compensating actions are triggered to maintain data consistency across the system.

+### Materialized Views

+To enhance query performance and simplify data retrieval, the system extensively uses **Materialized Views** on the query side.
+For example, the `Order` entity in the `order-service`'s read model acts as a materialized view.
+It combines and denormalizes relevant information from different services (like payment status from the Payment Service and shipping details from the Shipping Service) into a single, read-optimized projection.
+This eliminates the need for complex joins or multiple service calls when querying order details, providing a fast and consistent view of the order's state.

 ## Event Flow for Order Creation

 OrderInitiated[Order Initiated Event] --> ValidateCustomer(Validate Customer)